MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ## Manage Signed and Unsigned Scripts

-If your PowerShell execution policy is **RemoteSigned**, PowerShell will not run unsigned scripts that are downloaded from the Internet which includes e-mail and instant messaging programs.
+If your PowerShell execution policy is **RemoteSigned**, PowerShell won't run unsigned scripts that are downloaded from the internet which includes email and instant messaging programs.

 You can sign the script or elect to run an unsigned script without changing the execution policy.

-Beginning in PowerShell 3.0, you can use the **Stream** parameter of the `Get-Item` cmdlet to detect files that are blocked because they were downloaded from the Internet, and you can use the `Unblock-File` cmdlet to unblock the scripts so that you can run them in PowerShell.
+Beginning in PowerShell 3.0, you can use the **Stream** parameter of the `Get-Item` cmdlet to detect files that are blocked because they were downloaded from the internet.
+Use the `Unblock-File` cmdlet to unblock the scripts so that you can run them in PowerShell.

 For more information, see [about_Signing](about_Signing.md), [Get-Item](../../Microsoft.PowerShell.Management/Get-Item.md),
 and [Unblock-File](../../Microsoft.PowerShell.Utility/Unblock-File.md).